garethltm/obsibrain/COMPSCI361 - Machine Learning/Decision Trees.md

 In terms of accuracy
 - You generally want a shorter one because it generalises more - to adapt to more cases
 	- you would usually make splits, decisions and patterns that occur which aren't really useful for the data
+- For the leafs: no issue
+- For internal nodes: not the best choice

 Related to: [[COMPSCI367 - Artificial Intelligence/week11/Decision Trees|Decision Trees]]